flow-hydraulics/flow-wallet-api/README.md

 **NOTE:** The wallet expects a response with status code **200** and will retry if unsuccessful.

+### Configuring the server request timeout

+When making `sync` requests it's sometimes required to adjust the server's request timeout.
+Try increasing `FLOW_WALLET_SERVER_REQUEST_TIMEOUT` if you're experiencing issues with `sync` requests, `FLOW_WALLET_SERVER_REQUEST_TIMEOUT=180s` for example.

+**NOTE:** Using `sync` requests in production is not recommended, use asynchronous requests & optionally configure a webhook to receive job updates instead.

 ### Enabled fungible tokens

 A comma separated list of _fungible tokens_ and their corresponding addresses enabled for this instance.
 Make sure to name each token exactly as it is in the corresponding cadence code (FlowToken, FUSD etc.).
 Include at least FlowToken as functionality without it is undetermined.